Noor's Plugin

 PayPal Pay Later

-When eligible, your existing PayPal buttons change to show a new Pay Later button.
+When eligible, your existing PayPal checkout buttons change to show a new Pay Later button.
 When customers select Pay Later, they can pay with flexible, buy now, pay later financing offers.

 PayPal offers short-term, interest-free payments and other special financing options that buyers can use to buy now and pay later, while merchants still get paid up-front.
 Because pay later offers are included with PayPal Checkout, you won’t pay additional costs.